remla25-team21/operation/kubernetes/helm/sentiment-analysis/README.md

 > helm install prometheus prometheus-community/kube-prometheus-stack
 > ```
 >
+> After installing the Prometheus stack, it may take some time for all pods to become ready.
+You can monitor the status using `kubectl get pods` to ensure they are running before proceeding.
+>
 > ```bash
 >  # Keep this running in a separate terminal
 > kubectl port-forward svc/prometheus-operated 9090:9090